sushilmay/StreamingEnterprise/README.md

 # StreamingEnterprise

-StreamingEnterprise is a .NET solution that demonstrates enterprise-style service architecture with modular layers, containerized deployment, and integrated observability using Prometheus, Grafana, and Kibana.
+StreamingEnterprise is a .NET solution that demonstrates enterprise-style micro service with onion architecture with modular layers, containerized deployment, and integrated observability using Prometheus, Grafana, and Kibana.

 ---